 - See also: smalltalk, setl, ops5, lisp, ml, c, java, ocaml, scala, f-sharp

-- I have 52 facts about CLAIRE. what would you like to know? email me and let me know how I can help.
+- Have a question about CLAIRE not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: